rvantonder/ttwe-proto/README.md

 It is provided as an early taster for the very curious, until the aforementioned changes make it suitable for mass consumption.

+For a full description, please refer to the WOOT paper: https://www.usenix.org/system/files/conference/woot14/woot14-vantonder.pdf

 ### Running it

-Create the necessary pipes for the driver communiction.
+Create the necessary pipes for the driver communication.
 For instance:

 	$ sudo ./create_pipes.sh